pjvenda/ha-aws-billing/README.md

 ### AWS Lambda function

-To interpret the Data Exports, there is a lambda function that unpacks and parses the content to run the calculations.
+To interpret the Data Exports, there is a Lambda function named `billing-homeassistant-cur` of type Python 3.13 that unpacks and parses the content to run the calculations.
 I cannot claim to understand the tables, this was all done by ChatGPT (...a few times until the result was correct).
 It can be found here [lambda_function.py](/lambda_function.py).

             **NOTICE**: the lambda function was developed to return data via an API gateway, so the output is formatted for that purpose, not necessarily to be consumed directly.

 The function call requires one parameter named `metric` which can be one of several strings:
 - `unblendedcost`